-There have been 52 reports of pericarditis/myocarditis.
-Twenty-eight individuals had a diagnosis of pericarditis alone, six had myocarditis, and 18 had myopericarditis.
-Ages ranged from 16 to 95 with a median of 44 years, and 29 were male.
-Twenty-one had received Moderna vaccine, 26 had Pfizer vaccine, and five had AstraZeneca/COVISHIELD; 23 of the events occurred after a second dose (9 Pfizer and 14 Moderna).
+There have been 59 reports of pericarditis/myocarditis.
+Twenty-nine individuals were diagnosed with pericarditis alone, ten with myocarditis alone, and 20 with myopericarditis.
+Ages ranged from 14 to 95 with a median of 43.2 years, and 34 were male.
+Twenty-one had received Moderna vaccine, 33 had Pfizer vaccine, and five had AstraZeneca/COVISHIELD.
+Twenty-three of these events occurred after a second dose (11 Pfizer and 12 Moderna).
 Some had alternate explanations including rheumatic diseases or a genetic syndrome associated with cardiac disorders.
-Three myocarditis cases met the diagnostic criteria for level 1, 2 or 3 of the Brighton Collaboration case definition.
-Twenty-four cases of peri and/or myocarditis were either not a case or had insufficient details to be assigned a level.21 Myopericarditis is being investigated as a possible safety signal after mRNA vaccines, with an association seen in several countries including the US and UK as well as in Ontario, especially in adolescent and young adult males and with the 2nd dose.^{5-7,12}
+All ten of the myocarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
+Thirteen (out of 29) pericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
+Fourteen (out of 20) myopericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition for either myocarditis or pericarditis.
+21 These conditions are being investigated as a possible safety signal after mRNA vaccines, with an association seen in several countries including the US and UK as well as in Ontario, especially in adolescent and young adult males and with the 2nd dose. ^{5-7,12}